jgiere/Schedule.js/README.md

 Take a look at the (rudimentary) example to see how it works.

-Please notice that Schedule.js is draft and not stable.
+Please notice that Schedule.js is <b>draft and not stable</b>.
 If you notice any bugs, please let me know.